Gas Leak At Indian Chemical Plant Kills 11 - UrduPoint

 Eleven people were killed and hundreds hospitalised after a pre-dawn gas leak at a chemical plant in eastern India on Thursday that left unconscious victims lying in the streets, authorities said

-Fears that the death toll from the incident on the outskirts of the Visakhapatnam, an industrial port city in Andhra Pradesh state, were not borne out however.
+Fears that the death toll from the incident on the outskirts of Visakhapatnam, an industrial port city in Andhra Pradesh state, might rise significantly were not borne out however.

-The gas escaped out of tanks at a complex owned by South Korea's LG Chem that had suspended operations because of India's coronavirus lockdown.
+The gas escaped from tanks at a complex owned by South Korea's LG Chem that had suspended operations because of India's coronavirus lockdown.

 Footage on Indian television channels showed people, including women and children, slumped motionless in the streets after locals raised the alarm in the early hours.